alexheckmann/AquaLife/README.md

 When a fish hits the border of the client it is in, a hand off request is sent to the corresponding neighbor.
 Since the system implements the token ring technology, the fish is only handed off to the client's neighbor if the client is currently holding the token. <br><br>
-The broker uses a thread pool of constant size provided by the Java Executor Framework for the processing of incoming messages.<br><br>
+The broker uses a thread pool of constant size provided by the Java Executor Framework for the processing of incoming messages.
+There two ways to shut down the server, either by setting a boolean flag that work is done or by using the poison pill pattern (<i><strong>Poisoner.java</strong></i>), instantly shutting down the server.<br><br>
 The system implements the Chandy-Lamport algorithm, a snapshot algorithmn used for recording a consistent global state of an asynchronous system.